Clean Up Australia

-Clean Up Australia Limited is a not-for-profit Australian environmental conservation organisation.
+Clean Up Australia Limited is a not-for-profit environmental conservation organisation in Australia.
 It is registered with the Australian Charities and Not-for-profits Commission.

 Clean Up Australia Limited has sponsored a yearly Clean Up Australia Day since 1990.
 On the first Sunday of March each year, groups of citizens clean up rubbish at different sites across the country.
 According to the organisation, more than a million people participate each year.
 Clean Up Australia Limited also supports other environmental efforts, including preventing waste in the environment.

 History

 Clean Up Australia Day was first held in January 1990.
 The idea developed from an Australian Bicentenary event, "Clean-Up Lake Macquarie", which was instigated in 1987 by Ivan Welsh as Mayor of Lake Macquarie.
 Then followed the local "Clean Up Sydney Harbour" event in 1989, organised by Ian Kiernan and Kim McKay, with more than 40,000 volunteers who collected approximately 5,000 tonnes of rubbish.
 The 1990 Clean Up Australia Day event was launched by the then prime minister, Bob Hawke, over the initial opposition of the then state premier, Nick Greiner.
 Greiner later reversed his position and offered his support for the event.

 "The Rubbish Report" was produced each year from data collected by surveying participants.
 As of 1990, 94% of rubbish was from packaging.
 By 1993, the campaign was focusing more strongly on sorting the rubbish collected into recyclables, and Kiernan was using Clean Up Australia Day to advocate for changes to legislation surrounding reduction of packaging and returning packaging to companies.
 In 1994, over 8,000 sites were cleaned up as part of the day.
 In 2008, Kiernan put a focus on bottled water, advocating for the expansion of container deposit refunds in Australia.

 In 2012, sponsorship cutbacks and a drop in private donations caused the organisation to have to dismiss all of its paid staff.